-Real estate has been one of Kenya’s fastest-growing sectors over the last decade, fuelled by a growing middle class.
+Real estate has been one of Kenya’s fastest-growing sectors in its neighbourhoods over the last decade, fueled by a growing middle class.
 Returns from real estate have outpaced the returns from government securities and equities.
-This fuelled a boom in land prices which have increased nearly four-fold in Nairobi and other surrounding satellite towns.
+This fueled a boom in land prices which have increased nearly four-fold in Nairobi and other surrounding satellite towns.
 Individuals with wealth and social standing own properties in Nairobi’s most prestigious neighbourhoods.
 Nairobi holds up most of the richest neighbourhoods in the country.

 The 2020 Land Price Index Quarter 2 report released by HassConsult Real Estate showed the staggering prices tagged on properties in Nairobi’s leafy suburbs.
 The rich neighbourhoods act as a residence to businessmen, ambassadors, celebrities and personalities, politicians and many more high-status persons.
 A report by HassConsult also shows that the home prices, on average, recorded a marginal drop of 0.02 per cent compared to a rise of 3.3 per cent in the same quarter in 2019.

 Land ownership and home development in these rich neighbourhoods can cost high amounts of money of more than Sh100 million as the starting price.
 On average, homes cost about Sh119.3 million in Gigiri while standing alone homes cost an average of Sh11.2 million in most other areas of the city.
 Satellite towns In Nairobi command a much lower house selling prices compared to the affluent neighbourhoods.
 Here are the most expensive neighbourhoods in Kenya’s capital city.